calidadgithub/botdiscord/README.md

 on Windows systems).
 The default command is “node.”</p>

-<p>You also will need installing the &nbsp;discord.js tool.You can install it by running the following command:</p>
+<p>You also will need installing the &nbsp;<a href="https://discord.js.org/#/">Discord.js</a> module to interact with the Discord API.You can install it by running the following command:</p>

 <pre>npm install discord.js</pre>